Death Takes a Holiday (musical)

 Death Takes a Holiday is a musical with music and lyrics by Maury Yeston and a book by Peter Stone and Thomas Meehan.
-The story is adapted from the 1924 Italian play La Morte in Vacanza by Alberto Casella, which was adapted in English for Broadway in 1929 by Walter Ferris.
-That play was made into a 1934 film of the same name starring Fredric March, which was remade in 1998 as Meet Joe Black, starring Brad Pitt.
-The story of the musical is about lonely Death, who takes the form of a handsome young prince to understand human emotion.
+It is adapted from the 1924 Italian play La Morte in Vacanza by Alberto Casella, which was translated in English for Broadway in 1929 by Walter Ferris.
+The play was previously was adapted into a 1934 film of the same name starring Fredric March, which was remade in 1998 as Meet Joe Black.
+The story follows the personification of Death, who takes the form of a handsome young prince to understand human emotion.
 He falls in love with an engaged young woman and learns about love and sacrifice.

 The show played off-Broadway for a limited run in the summer of 2011 in a production by Roundabout Theatre Company and received eleven nominations for the 2011–12 Drama Desk Awards, though it did not win any.
 It was listed by Time magazine as one of the Top Ten Musicals of the season.
 The production garnered mixed reviews.
-An off West End production played in 2017.
+An Off West End production played in 2017.